Keeley Hawes

-Hawes has appeared in films, including Death at a Funeral (2007), High-Rise (2015), Misbehaviour (2020) and To Olivia (2021), in which she portrays actress Patricia Neal.
-She has also provided the voice of Lara Croft in Tomb Raider video games, including Tomb Raider: Legend, Tomb Raider: Anniversary, Tomb Raider: Underworld, and Lara Croft and the Guardian of Light.
+Hawes's film appearances include Death at a Funeral (2007), High-Rise (2015), Misbehaviour (2020) and To Olivia (2021), in which she portrays actress Patricia Neal.
+She has also provided the voice of Lara Croft in the Tomb Raider video games, including Tomb Raider: Legend, Tomb Raider: Anniversary, Tomb Raider: Underworld, and Lara Croft and the Guardian of Light.

-Early life
+Early life and education

-Hawes was born at St Mary's Hospital, London, and grew up in a council flat in Marylebone.
+Clare Julia Hawes was born on 10 February 1976 in London, and grew up in a council flat in Marylebone.
 She is the youngest of four children.

-Hawes attended Sylvia Young Theatre School where she became friends with singer Emma Bunton and actress Kellie Bright.
-In her teenage years she worked in various part-time jobs including at a casino, Sainsbury's and McDonald’s.
-While in sixth form she was approached in Oxford Street by a modelling scout and signed up by Select Model Management.
+Hawes attended Sylvia Young Theatre School, where she became friends with singer Emma Bunton and actress Kellie Bright.
+In her teenage years she worked in various part-time jobs including at Sainsbury's and McDonald's.
+At age 17 she was approached on Oxford Street by a modelling scout, and signed up by Select Model Management.
 After numerous features for teen magazine Shout, Hawes became a fashion intern for Cosmopolitan.
 During this period, she was first asked to audition for a film.
 We're not an acting family, but my parents have always encouraged me.
 I'm sure my dad spreads the word about my programmes to everyone who gets in his cab, which must help the ratings!